VIPriors/vipriors-challenges-toolkit/action-recognition/eval-kit/README.md

 `python eval_kinetics400ViPriors.py -h`

+As an example, if you run the chance baseline inside the baselines directory you will get a result .txt file.
+You can check the eval kit with that file by doing as follows:

+`python eval_kinetics400ViPriors.py -pred ../baselines/chance/chance_baseline_val.txt -gt ../data/annotations/kinetics400ViPriors-val.csv`

+This execution will generate a file called scores.txt with the scores of the method for the corresponding top-k accuracies.

 ## Submission file format

-Please, be aware of submitting your results in a .txt file with the appropriate format:
+Please, be aware of submitting your results in a .txt file with the appropriate format (check file generated from chance baseline):

 ```
 videoid cls1 cls2 cls3 cls4 cls5 ...